Gilbert & Sullivan

 Known world-wide for their comic operettas like The Pirates of Penzance, HMS Pinafore, The Mikado, Iolanthe and The Yeomen of the Guard, G&S’s works have gained a cult following amongst lovers of humour, opera and pastiches on society at large.

-Here at the ENO, we have a long standing relationship with G&S’s output, performing many of his works in recent years to overwhelmingly positive reception, and we look forward to continuing this with The Yeomen of the Guard, a brand-new production in 2022.
-Book your tickets now.
+Here at the ENO, we have a long standing relationship with G&S’s output, performing many of his works in recent years to overwhelmingly positive reception, and we continued this with The Yeomen of the Guard, a brand-new production in 2022.

 Sullivan’s music, especially in his collaborations with Gilbert, is never less than superbly crafted, full of superb melodies and orchestrated with an ear for appropriate dramatic colour.
 His musical style draws on British and European traditions, with elements of Victorian church music, the drawing-room ballad and the operas of Donizetti, Bellini and middle-period Verdi melded into one.
 This fusion of different genres and traditions made Gilbert and Sullivan’s operas a huge success throughout Europe and overseas.

 Sullivan’s gift for matching Gilbert’s often tongue-twisting words to memorable melody is particularly noteworthy in Sir Joseph Porter’s patter song in HMS Pinafore, or the Modern Major General song from Pirates of Penzance.
 However, Sullivan can be as subtle as Schubert when necessary (e.g. the opening women’s chorus in Pirates).
 Take a look at some of the best-loved Gilbert and Sullivan songs.